SaadHaider708/react-vite-CC-Form/README.md

 - **Redux:** The use of redux was very much needed for this as there was a lot of state managent to take a look into, I tried using hooks like *useState* or *useRef* for the state managment but they were a lot jumbled up and almost unmanageable for anyone new looking at the code so I opted to use redux for this as it provides a pretty lean component file.

-- **React-bootstrap**:I used bootstrap forthe main layout of the UI, I used the npm version of Bootstrap asit was easy to setup and the best candidate to desing the layout of this specific app.
+- **React-bootstrap**:I used bootstrap for the main layout of the UI, I used the npm version of Bootstrap asit was easy to setup and the best candidate to desing the layout of this specific app.

 - **CSS Modules:** The main styling tool used was good old CSS but with a twist because it keeps your Styling scoped to the component you care using it it which is way better than to have overlapping styles especialy when you build your app